Pull Request Template

 - [ ] I have updated the corresponding changelog as needed

-- [ ] I have correctly used type tags in the title (e.g., `feat:`, `fix:`)
+- [ ] I have correctly used the type tag in the title (e.g., `feat:`, `fix:`)

-## Other Information
+## Additional Information

 Using the Template: